angrykoala/node-wizardry-book/projects/creating-your-first-project.md

 The time has come, lets create something cool.
 For this first approach to a Node.js project, we will cover some basics of writing a _web server_ with node.
 As you may know, even if Node.js makes js as versatile as any other language, is commonly applied to web back-end development.

 ## Description

-> TODO: Explain how http servers work vs php or other languages
+Node.js, as a web server (or _back-end_) programming language, can be used to start an http server and listen to request to that server.
+While it is recommended to use along with an standalone http server such as Apache or Nginx, Node.js can work by itself.

+One of the reasons of using Node.js as a server language is the asynchronous I/O of Node, this allows to use the same thread for several concurrent requests, instead of spawning a new thread (and node runtime) per requests, like PHP or Java.

+This behavior makes a more efficient use of computing resources, at the cost of having to manually spawn several instances to make use of multiple cores.

+This first project will show how to work with a simple http server in Node.js, no setup is needed to start the server and no dependencies are required.
+However, this approach is not recommended for its use in production.

 ## Setup

-The best and simplest way to start a project with node js is opening a terminal, going to the folder where you want to put your code and write:
+The best and simplest way to start a project with Node.js is by opening a terminal, going to the folder where you want to put your code and write:

 ```bash
 npm init